• Skip to primary navigation

 • Contact

-×
+• ×

 Simple Filo Salmon Parcels Recipe

-Published: Mar 29, 2019 · Modified: Dec 22, 2021 by Amy · This post may contain affiliate links ·
+Published: Mar 29, 2019 · Modified: Mar 23, 2024 by Amy Sandidge · This post may contain affiliate links · Leave a Comment

 Jump to Recipe

-This dish sounds fancy right?
+This dish sounds fancy, right?
 Maybe you think this is something you would only eat at a restaurant?
 Let me show you just how easy it is to put together these Simple Filo Salmon Parcels.

 I just love the flavor in these parcels.
 The flaky, perfected cooked salmon encased in a crispy filo is perfect.
-The salmon is topped with a tasty blend of herb, spinach, and feta.
+The salmon is topped with a tasty blend of herbs, spinach, and feta.
+You can easily make these parcels ahead of time, up to 3 days, than when you are ready, bake!
+They are great meal prep meals.

 Filo salmon parcel on a white plate with a fork.